-- 10.1 If one of the proposed Enforcement Powers is to revoke, cancel, suspend, or withdraw a licence, authorisation, registration, permission or consent, or to make an application for the winding-up of a body corporate, this must be considered by a Commissioners Decision Committee (CDC).
-All other cases may be heard by a Senior Decision-Maker (SDM). - 10.2 Whatever type of decision-maker is chosen, checks will be carried out to ensure that there are no conflicts of interest in relation to the parties identified in the referral.
+- 10.1 If one of the proposed Enforcement Powers is to revoke, cancel, suspend, or withdraw a licence, authorisation, registration, permission or consent, or to make an application for the winding-up of a body corporate, this must be considered by a Commissioners Decision Committee (CDC)10.
+All other cases may be heard by a Senior Decision-Maker (SDM). - Whatever type of decision-maker is chosen, checks will be carried out to ensure that there are no conflicts of interest in relation to the parties identified in the referral.
 These checks will extend to potential conflicts involving the Commission Secretary.
 If the Commission Secretary is un-conflicted he will assume the role of secretary to the decision-maker (the "Secretary").
-If the Commission Secretary has a conflict of interest the Executive will appoint another un-conflicted Executive Officer to assume the responsibilities of the Secretary for the remainder of the relevant matter.
+If the Commission Secretary has a conflict of interest the Executive will appoint another un-conflicted Executive Officer to assume the responsibilities of the Secretary for the remainder of the relevant matter. - 10.3 Where a matter is to be heard by a SDM from the SDM Panel, the Secretary shall inform the President of the Panel of the nature of a particular matter, and request that he advise which member of the SDM Panel should be appointed.
+The President's choice will be based on availability (ensuring that the SDM is able to deal with matters expeditiously), conflicts checks being cleared, and whether any specialist area of expertise is required. - Once the appropriate decision-maker has been identified, the Secretary will appoint the decision-maker and provide him with, among other things, a copy of the Commission's Guidance Note on the Decision-Making Process Relating to the Use of Enforcement Powers, the final Enforcement Report and evidence or supporting documents referred to in the Enforcement Report. - 10.5 The Secretary will also notify the party and the Principal Executive Officer of the appointment of a decision-maker and provide the party (or its legal adviser) with an electronic version of all information that the Secretary has provided to the decision-maker.
+The party will be advised that the decision-maker is considering the Enforcement Division's recommendations and may, in due course, take the matter forward.